Can you relieve your spine pain and get a good night’s rest? Sure, but some drugs might get in the way.

 “When considering what’s good for sleep, it is important to remember that sleep is not a uniform activity throughout the course of the night, but instead, a series of cycles involving different levels of wakefulness,” wrote Dr. King in a blog for Psychiatric Times.
 “Just because a medication may put one to sleep doesn’t mean it will provide restful sleep if it disrupts the normal sleep cycles.”

 During a good night’s sleep, your brain will repeatedly cycle through five phases: stages 1, 2, 3, 4, and rapid eye movement (REM) sleep.
-You should spend about 25% of your total sleep in the REM cycle, and this is the cycle where dreaming occurs.
+You should spend about 25 percent of your total sleep in the REM cycle, and this is the cycle where dreaming occurs.
 Having uninterrupted REM sleep is important, as researchers believe it contributes to storing memories, learning, and regulating your mood.

 If you’ve been prescribed a medicine with sedative effects, such as an opioid, monitor your sleep quality.
 It’s not just about how fast you fall asleep but also how refreshed you feel the next day.
 If you’re waking up groggy and dazed, talk to your doctor about possible alterations to your medication regimen.